 Over the past decade, Chinese government spending on STEM research has grown by double digits year on year.
 Mayors across the country have built out incubators and government-backed VC funds, even covering rent and clearing out avenues.
 Beijing plans to invest $2 billion in an AI development park, which would house up to 400 AI enterprises and a national AI lab, driving R&D, patents and societal innovation.
 Cities like Xiong’an New Area are building out entire AI cities in the next two decades.
 They are centered around autonomous vehicles, solar panel-embedded roads, and computer vision-geared infrastructure.

 Lastly, local governments have begun to team with China’s leading AI companies to build up party-corporate complexes.
-Acting as a “national team,” companies like Baidu, Alibaba, collaborate with organizations like China’s National Engineering Lab.
+Acting as a “national team,” outsourced companies like Baidu, Alibaba, collaborate with organizations like China’s National Engineering Lab.
 This team is working in the areas of Deep Learning Technologies to pioneer research and supercharge innovation.

 Once disregarded as a market of ‘copycats’ looking to Silicon Valley for inspiration and know-how, China’s AI ecosystem has long departed this stage.
-Propelled by an abundance of government funds, smart infrastructure overhauls, leading AI research, and some of the world’s most driven entrepreneurs, China’s AI ecosystem is unstoppable.
+Propelled by an abundance of government funds, smart infrastructure overhauls, leading AI research, revolutionary software development, and some of the world’s most driven entrepreneurs, China’s AI ecosystem is unstoppable.